oneapi-src/oneDNN/CONTRIBUTING.md

-Significant library changes (new primitives, library architecture changes, API modifications, etc) require approval from oneDNN maintainers before opening a Pull Request with such implementation.
+Significant library changes (new primitives, library architecture changes, API modifications, etc) require approval from oneDNN maintainers before opening a pull request with such implementation.
 For that we use the Request For Comments (RFC) process, which consists of opening, discussing, and accepting (promoting) RFC pull requests.